-8.3.2 Micro-Duct Cables
+7.3.2 Micro-Duct Cables

-Sterlite Micro DUCT-LITETM optical cables are a compact optical cable family designed to be used as part of the micro-duct system.
-They are cables with diameters ranging from 5.8mm to 10.2 mm with compact fiber counts ranging from 12 fibers to 288 fibers.
-Currently, Sterlite's Micro DUCT-LITE fiber optic cable series is all multiple tube construction with color coded individual buffer tubes and fibers, (see Figure 3).
+STL Micro DUCT-LITE[TM] optical cables are a compact optical cable family designed to be used as part of the micro-duct system.
+They are cables with diameters ranging from 5.8mm to 18mm with compact Fibre counts ranging from 12 Fibres to 576 Fibres.
+Currently, STL's Micro DUCT-LITE Fibre optic cable series is all multiple tube construction with color coded individual buffer tubes and Fibres, (see Figure 3).

-The Sterlite Micro DUCT-LITE cable is designed especially for enhanced jetting performance and can be installed in currently occupied ducts.
+The STL Micro DUCT-LITE cable is designed especially for enhanced jetting performance and can be installed in currently occupied ducts.
 These cables will continue to meet future telecommunication needs, as well.
 Dry core, small diameter and reduced weight make them ideal for jetting long distances.
 Water blocking compounds in the buffer tubes and core provide longitudinal water protection.
 Multiple tube designs allow for easy mid-span access.
-The cable series uses a specially developed low shrinkage, high-density polyethylene sheath with a nominal thickness of 0.5 mm.
-The Sterlite Micro DUCT-LITE cable jacket that is made from a special low friction, high density polyethylene (HDPE) that has a surface finish that is intended to create sufficient air drag during air jetting to lift the cable off the inside wall of the micro-duct and provide a uniformly distributed assisting placing force along the outer perimeter of the cable.
+The cable series uses a specially developed low shrinkage, highdensity polyethylene sheath with a nominal thickness of 0.5 mm.
+The STL Micro DUCT-LITE cable jacket that is made from a special low friction, high density polyethylene (HDPE) that has a surface finish that is intended to create sufficient air drag during air jetting to lift the cable off the inside wall of the microduct and provide a uniformly distributed assisting placing force along the outer perimeter of the cable.